 Luminar AI Review: Hands-on Look at Intelligent Editing

 This Luminar AI review looks at a new type of photo-editing software.
-The next generation of Skylum’s powerful photo-editing software has only just been announced, and here we will share everything we know so far.
+The next generation of Skylum’s powerful photo-editing software is now available, and sees artificial intelligence become the core of the program.
 Perhaps you’ve already read our other Luminar review, or you are looking to find an alternative to Lightroom.
 We now have a copy of Luminar AI, and have been having a hands-on look at the software.

 Previous versions of Luminar have harnessed artificial intelligence to create stunning, and fast, edits.
-But it looks like Skylum are about to step things up a gear with the announcement of Luminar AI (or LuminarAI, as they write it).
+But Skylum have now stepped things up with the release of Luminar AI (or LuminarAI, as they write it).

 “With LuminarAI, we wanted to ensure that AI not only was easy to use, but that it also provided creatives a way to express themselves.
 Through our unique 3D depth-mapping and segmentation technologies, we’re able to recognize the contents of a photo, recommend edits and then allow creatives to refine every aspect of that recommendation,” said Alex Tsepko, CEO of Skylum.
 “Doing this lets creatives retain their unique style in their edits without tedious, manual work.
 Professional results, but in a fraction of the time.”

-Luminar AI will be available both as a standalone piece of software and as a plug-in that is able to work alongside Photoshop or Lightroom.
+Luminar AI is available both as a standalone piece of software and as a plug-in that is able to work alongside Photoshop or Lightroom.